Keto Backpacking: How to Eat Keto Smart

 • Butter

 As you can see, the keto diet eliminates many foods from plant sources, such as fruit, grains, beans, and lentils, to name a few.
 Because of this, the diet is sometimes low in certain nutrients.
-Keep reading to learn more about potential vitamin and mineral deficiencies as a keto backpacker.
+As a keto backpacker, keep reading to learn more about potential vitamin and mineral deficiencies.

 Disclosure: This article is not intended to be medical advice; purely informational.
 It should not be used as a substitute for your primary care physician's recommendations.